-S. No Applicable for Guidelines (i) Where the client is a company The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has a controlling ownership interest or who exercises control through other means a.
-Ownership of/entitlement to more than 25 % of shares capital or profits of the company b.
-Control shall include the right to appoint majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements. (ii) Where the client is a partnership firm or a company The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person Ownership of/entitlement to more than 15% of the capital or profits of the partnership (iii) Where the client is an unincorporated association or body of individuals The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person Ownership of/entitlement to more than 15% of the property or capital or profits of such association or body of individuals (iv) Where no natural person is identified under (i), (ii) or (iii) above The beneficial owner is the relevant natural person who holds the position of senior managing official (v) Where the client is a trust The identification of beneficial owner(s) shall include identification of the author of the trust, the trustee, the beneficiaries with 15% percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership Not necessary to identify and verify the identity of any shareholder or beneficial owner of such companies (vi) Where the client or the owner of the controlling interest is a company listed on a stock exchange, or is a subsidiary of such a company
+S. No Applicable for Guidelines (1) Where the client is a company The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person, has a controlling ownership interest or who exercises control through other means a.
+Ownership of/entitlement to more than 25% of shares capital or profits of the company b.
+Control shall include the right to appoint majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements. (ii) Where the client is a partnership firm or a company The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person Ownership of/entitlement to more than 15% of the capital or profits of the partnership (iii) Where the client is an unincorporated association or body of individuals The beneficial owner is the natural person(s), who, whether acting alone or together, or through one or more juridical person Ownership of/entitlement to more than 15% of the property or capital or profits of such association or body of individuals (iv) Where no natural person is identified under (i), (ii) or (iii) above The beneficial owner is the relevant natural person who holds the position of senior managing official (v) Where the client is a trust The identification of beneficial owner(s) shall include identification of the author of the trust, the trustee, the beneficiaries with 15% percent or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership (vi) Where the client or the owner of the controlling interest is a company listed on a stock exchange, or is a subsidiary of such a company Not necessary to identify and verify the identity of any shareholder or beneficial owner of such companies